singhianand23045/grhf-teko/PHASE9.md

     *   Initially displays the 1-27 number grid and "Confirm Numbers" button.
     *   After a ticket is confirmed, the grid hides, and the confirmed ticket (**row of circular chips**) appears.
     *   The "Add next ticket" button appears below confirmed tickets if fewer than 3 are submitted and the timer is "OPEN".
     *   Clicking "Add next ticket" reveals an empty grid for new selection.
+The previously confirmed tickets remain visible above the grid.
     *   Confirmed tickets are displayed in a vertical stack, each as a compact `LotteryTicket` row.
     *   The entire confirmed tickets section (including the grid when visible) should be wrapped in a vertical scroll container if its content exceeds its allotted height, ensuring no horizontal scrolling and fixed UI elements (draw grid, credits bar) remain in place.
 *   **`Ball3D` Component:**